 Our board of directors has established a standing Audit Committee comprised of Messrs.
-Milnes (Chairman), Buchanan, Moss, and Keogler.
+Milnes (Chairman), Buchanan, Taysom, and Ms. Barrett.
 Each member of the Audit Committee meets the independence, experience, financial literacy and expertise requirements of the NYSE, the Sarbanes-Oxley Act of 2002, the Securities Exchange Act of 1934, as amended (the "Exchange Act"), and applicable rules and regulations of the SEC, all as in effect from time to time, as well as the independent director requirements set forth in our Corporate Governance Guidelines.
-The board of directors has determined that Mr. Milnes satisfies the requirements of an "audit committee financial expert" as defined by the rules and regulations of the SEC.
+The board of directors has determined that Mr. Milnes and Ms. Barrett satisfy the requirements of an "audit committee financial expert" as defined by the rules and regulations of the SEC.